mohammedosmanghori/matrixmultiplication/README.md

 # matrixmultiplication
-it does the matrix multiplication
+it does multiplies the 2 matrices